pagopa/example-good-repo-secrets/README.md

 In this repository is configured is a secret named `SECURE_SECRET`.

-Using GitHub Action you can't get the secret (catch the flag).
+Using GitHub Action on Pull Request you can't get the secret (catch the flag).

 Scenario:
 - `main` has branch protection enabled